MaximallyHack/Maximally-Hack/replit.md

 # Overview

-Maximally Hack is a frontend-only hackathon platform designed with a playful minimal aesthetic using pastel crayon colors.
+Maximally Hack is a full-stack hackathon platform designed with a playful minimal aesthetic using pastel crayon colors.
 The application provides a complete hackathon ecosystem including event discovery, team formation, project submission, judging interfaces, and community features.
-Built as a React TypeScript application, it simulates a full-featured platform like Devpost but with a friendlier, more approachable design.
+Built with React TypeScript frontend and Express backend, it simulates a full-featured platform like Devpost but with a friendlier, more approachable design.

+## Recent Changes

+**January 5, 2025**
+- Successfully imported GitHub repository to Replit environment
+- Installed missing dependencies (tsx, nanoid) for proper TypeScript execution
+- Configured server to bind to 0.0.0.0:5000 for Replit compatibility
+- Set up workflow with webview output type for frontend access
+- Configured deployment settings for autoscale production deployment
+- Application is now running successfully with working frontend and backend

 # User Preferences